ice-giants/academic-kickstart/content/author/admin/_index.md

 #   icon_pack = "ai"
 #   link = "files/cv.pdf"

 +++

-Website for the Royal Society Discussion Meeting on the Exploration of the Ice Giants in the 2020s.
+In 2020, Planetary Scientists from around the world will meet at London's prestigious Royal Society for a three-day workshop on the future exploration of distant Uranus and Neptune.